History Files Nav bar

 AD 788 - 974

 The first Arab dynasty to rule over the whole of Morocco was named after Idris, a refugee from the east who was the great-great- grandson of Fatima, daughter of the prophet Muhammad.
 In 793 Idris was poisoned, apparently by an emissary from the Abassid caliph Harun ar-Rashid, from whose usurpation he had fled.
-Idris' son made Fès his capital, which was to become a centre of Islamic and Arab culture throughout the centuries.
+Idris' son made Fex (otherwise shown as Fès or Fes) his capital.
+This was to become a centre of Islamic and Arab culture throughout the centuries, and the domains around it were usually known as the kingdom of Fez.

 788 - 793